vinders/pandora_toolbox/_examples/01_base_window/README.md

 for the solution and the project (useful to add more projects in the same solution).
 To continue the tutorial, you can skip it and directly read about [dependencies and options](#dependencies-and-options).

-To use a solution CMake file, you have to create another *'CMakeLists'* in the parent directory (*pandora_toolbox/_examples* in this case).
+To use a solution CMake file, you have to create another *'CMakeLists.txt'* in the parent directory (*pandora_toolbox/_examples* in this case).
 This solution description will contain the CMake version setting, the PANDORA_TOOLBOX_DIR variable (don't forget to adjust the path) and the CWork include previously mentioned.
 The call to `cwork_create_solution` will now also contain the **list of project directories** to add to the solution: